-By finding the aware state, you can be aware when you fall into excessive thought, and effortlessly pull back.
+By finding the aware state, you will have awareness when you fall into excessive thought and will be able to effortlessly pull back.

 In essence, it is the power of awareness itself that reminds you and lets you stand back.
 Awareness has an awakening quality, and it is a powerful antidote to excessive thinking.